 His real name is Touba Jun and a successor of his grandfather Touba Tao.
 His father is Touba Huang and his mother is a relative of the Rouran Emperor.
 He ascended the throne at the age of 12.
 He is recorded in history as he refused the strict policies and campaigns carried out by his grandfather to renew the laws and calm the people.
 But he continued the military and diplomatic strict policies to Rouran and High Carts-Oguz.
 His son, Touba Hung prince succeeded to implement his policies.

 Wengedi (end of 4th c.
 CE)

 Emperor of Rouran.
-Also called as Ongudai.
-After the death of his father Desigun, the state was disintegrated.
-The Eastern part was ruled by Desigun’s eldest son Pihuoba, while the Western part ruled by second son Wengedi.
+Also called Ongudai.
+After the death of his father Desigun, the state disintegrated.
+The Eastern part was ruled by Desigun’s eldest son Pihuoba, while the Western part was ruled by the second son Wengedi.
 He managed to gain independence from Touba Wei in 376 and tried to capture the territory ruled by the previous Xiongnu together with Liu Weicheng of the South Xiongnu.
-In 386-395, the Tabgachi made an attack in Rouran with a big force and weakened their force.
+In 386-395, the Tabgachi made an attack on Rouran with a big force and weakened their force.
 Rouran got more powerful in the period of Wengedi’s son Shelum.